It’s officially spooky season! You know what that means — colder weather, scary movies, pumpkin carving, candy and everything in between.

 Though this year’s Halloween will not be quite what your children are used to, talk to them about the importance of staying safe while celebrating.
 As every child responds differently to change, help them understand and create a safe space for open conversation.
 And remember to be patient as they learn to cope.

 According to the CDC’s Halloween guidelines, engaging in fun, yet safe, alternative activities that pose a lower risk of spreading the COVID-19 virus is highly encouraged and recommended.
-The following guidelines are grouped into lower risk, moderate risk and higher risk.
+The safest options include activities that take place at home or outdoors with your own household.

 Year after year, the best part about Halloween (aside from the unlimited supply of candy, of course) is getting to put on a crazy, creative costume for one night.
 If you’re looking for a fun and safe way to show off your ensemble, host a virtual Halloween costume contest with all your friends and family.
 May the best costume win.

-If dressing up isn’t your style, try another lower risk activity like:
+If dressing up isn’t your style, try another CDC-recommended lower risk activity like:

 - Carving and decorating pumpkins with those in your household and displaying them outside